projectsend/projectsend/README.md

 Congratulations!
 ProjectSend is now installed and ready for action!
 You may login with your new username and password.

-Important Note: for v.608 and later you will need to enable PDO extension from php.ini
+Important Note: for version r608 and later you will need to enable PDO extension from php.ini

 extension=php_pdo.dll
 extension=php_pdo_mysql.dll

 and restart the service if your are local.

 --------------------------------------------------------------------------------------------